eandablo/lubritech/README.md

 - Code was validated online in https://www.w3.org/

 ## Credits
+- Triboplex website was created and design by Efren A Andablo Reyes.
 - Special acknowkedge to my mentor Dario Carrasquel for his guidence.
 - Youtube video presented in meeting your needs section belongs to the channel Engineering Materials-Tribology-Design.
-- Images were obtained from pexels.com
+- Images were obtained from pexels.com.
-- Fonts Roboto Slab and Signika are imported from https://fonts.google.com/
+- Fonts Roboto Slab and Signika are imported from https://fonts.google.com/.
-- Icons for social media and links are imported from https://fontawesome.com/
+- Icons for social media and links are imported from https://fontawesome.com/.